habi/Lecture.Microtomography/Notebooks/README.md

-Jupyter notebooks to generate the figures and plots.
+This folder contains [Jupyter](https://jupyter.org/)  notebooks to help with the generation of figures and plots for the talk.
-Until we switch the whole talk to https://github.com/damianavila/RISE